Tripod Rock

-Tripod Rock is a balancing rock, or perched boulder, located in Kinnelon, New Jersey in the Pyramid Mountain Natural Historic Area.
+Tripod Rock is a glacial erratic, in this specific case a balancing rock, or perched boulder, located in Kinnelon, New Jersey in the Pyramid Mountain Natural Historic Area.
 This multi-ton Precambrian gneiss boulder, located near the edge of a long ridge, is balanced on three smaller boulders.
 Tripod Rock is roughly 6 m long, 3 m wide, and 2.5 m high, weighing approximately 127 tonnes.
 A triangular crest runs the length of its top.
 The boulder is balanced on three smaller stones roughly 1 m in diameter that raise it above the bedrock by about 0.5 m at its lowest point.
 The point of contact between the boulder and its support stones forms an approximate 3-4-5 triangle.